New York Life | October 14, 2022

-In these unprecedented times, many families are facing financial uncertainty.
-Here we offer seven tips for how to deal with today’s unexpected financial pressures, and be better prepared for the future.
+In these challenging times, many families are facing financial uncertainty.
+Here we offer six tips for how to deal with today’s unexpected financial pressures, and be better prepared for the future.

 1. Start an emergency fund

 Managing the family finances from day to day is hard enough.
 Building up your savings may seem an impossible dream.
 But having an emergency fund provides peace of mind in times of uncertainty.
 Put away what you can, even a little at a time, in an interest-bearing account.
 This should cover the basics in times of need, such as paying the bills during a period of unemployment, or emergency expenses like medical bills, and saves you from using credit cards or accessing your retirement funds.
 The most common advice is to set aside enough to cover three months’ worth of living expenses – or, in times of uncertainty, even more.
 If you own your own business or are an independent contractor, plan on at least six months of living expenses.